 Phase II of the project is expected to benefit an additional 1.6 million people

-WASHINGTON, May 28, 2015 ─ The World Bank today approved a $308.40 million credit for the National Cyclone Risk Mitigation Project II in support of the second phase of the National Cyclone Risk Mitigation Program (NCRMP).
-During this phase, the project will help India reduce vulnerability to cyclone and other hydro-meteorological hazards of coastal communities in the states of Goa, Gujarat, Karnataka, Kerala, Maharashtra, and West Bengal.
+NEW DELHI, August 11, 2015 – The Government of India, the Governments of Goa, Gujarat, Karnataka, Kerala, Maharashtra, and West Bengal and the World Bank Board today signed a US$ 308.40 million credit agreement in support of the second phase of the National Cyclone Risk Mitigation Program (NCRMP).
+During this phase, the Project will help India reduce vulnerability to cyclone and other hydro-meteorological hazards of coastal communities in the states of Goa, Gujarat, Karnataka, Kerala, Maharashtra, and West Bengal.
 It will also work closely with the states to build their capacity to effectively plan for and respond to disasters.

 India is highly vulnerable to natural hazards, particularly earthquakes, floods, droughts, cyclones and landslides.
 Studies indicate that natural disaster losses equate up to 2 percent of India’s GDP and up to 12 percent of federal government revenues.
 About 5,700 kilometers of India’s coastline is exposed to severe cyclones and approximately 40 percent of India’s population lives within 100 km of the coastline.
 Analyzed data for the period 1980-2000 indicates that on an average, annually, 370 million people are exposed to cyclones in India.